algorismes/algorismes.github.io/_pages/about.md

 He has been always interested in connecting his academic work to the local technological ecosystem, and since 1993 he has been involved in a large number of projects to transfer academic knowledge to industrial production, medical diagnoses and media applications.
 He is now director of the [DataScience@UB](https://datascience.ub.edu/tecnio/) group technology transfer group that is supported by the Generalitat de Catalunya (TECNIO Center).
 During the last years the [DataScience@UB](https://datascience.ub.edu/tecnio/) group has been actively collaborating with companies such as Driving01, DegustaBox, Nestle, CorporateHealth, Eurecat, BBVA, IBM, TUV Rheinland, Telefonica, Vodafone, ICGC, Bodas.net, Given Imaging, correYvuela, Ajuntament de Barcelona, 7ideas, etc.

 ## Public service and other activities
++ Member of the [LERU](https://www.leru.org/) team of experts on Responsible AI.
+The team's missiom is to identify what ‘responsible AI’ means for our institutions and map the impact of AI on our institutions.
 + Organizing Committee, [KDD 2024](https://kdd2024.kdd.org/).
 + Member of the Executive Board of the Institute of Marthematics, Universitat de Barcelona.
 + Member of the Advisory Committee for Unique Infrastructures, Ministerio de Ciencia e Innovación, Spain.